 Puerto Natales Southern Patagonia, Chile Travel Guide

 Patagonia's weather is notoriously unpredictable.
-Expect all four seasons in a single day, regardless of the time of year.
-Layering is not just a suggestion; it's a necessity for comfort and safety.
+Expect all a luxury hotel chain in a single day, regardless of the time of year.
+Layering is not just a suggestion; it's something that is necessary for comfort and safety.

 Your most important item.
 They must be Waterproof, sturdy, and broken in.
 Consider mid-cut or high-cut for ankle support.